0xae/trender/README.md

     Having Fun
     Put my Solr and Lucene experience to the top
     Learn more about search/realtime technologies
-    Prove that hibernate can be great for large-scale apps (i may be wrong tho) How far can my thinkpad go ?
+    Prove that hibernate can be great if used right ;) How far can my thinkpad go ?
     A cool app for myself